mihirasaraswati/gdxleaf/about.md

 1. The 2010 State and County FIPS codes are used to create the GDX reports.
 [The FIPS codes were obtained from the U.S. Census Bureau website.](https://www.census.gov/geo/reference/codes/cou.html)
 2. The 2015 shapefile used in this application was also obtained from [the U.S. Census (TIGER) website.](https://www.census.gov/geo/maps-data/data/tiger-line.html)

-## Data Description
+## Mapped GDX Variables

 ### Veteran  Population (VetPop)

-Veteran population estimates, as of September 30, 2015, are produced by the VA Office of the Actuary (VetPop 2014).
+Veteran population estimates are produced by the VA Office of the Actuary (VetPop 2014).
+The county estimates are as of September 30, 2015 and based on Veteran's residence.

 ### Unique Patients Notes